 Setting up Rust in an Xcode project

 Rust has a Foreign Function Interface (FFI) which allow it to interoperate with other languages via a standard C header.
 Setting up Rust code in an Xcode project involves a lot of fiddly configuration, including editing the Xcode project file by hand, but once set up it seems to work pretty well, with Xcode automatically (re)compiling the Rust code along with the other source code via a build script.
-Apparently, there used to be a Cargo4 subcommand called lipo to automatically create universal libraries for iOS, but this project seems to have been deprecated in favor of the approach outlined here.
-To set up Rust in an iOS project, I followed the steps in this tutorial so I won’t repeat them here extensively.
-In summary:
+Apparently, there used to be a Cargo4 subcommand called lipo

-1. In your Xcode project, create a new Rust static library using Cargo, Rust’s package manager.
+- In your Xcode project, create a new Rust static library using Cargo, Rust’s package manager.

-2. Link the Rust library to your Xcode target.
+- Link the Rust library to your Xcode target.
 This involves editing the Xcode project file by hand, setting the library search path.

-3. Add a build script phase which compiles the Rust library from Xcode.
+- Add a build script phase which compiles the Rust library from Xcode.

-5. Create a FFI (Foreign Function Interface) C header file for your Rust library.
-Note that if you want to call them from C++ (or Objective-C++, for that matter) you’ll need to wrap the function declarations in extern "C" { ... } blocks.
+in the build settings for Xcode to be able to run the build script (this is not mentioned in the tutorial above!) - Create a FFI (Foreign Function Interface) C header file for your Rust library.
+Note that if you want to call them from C++ (or Objective-C++, for that matter) you’ll need to wrap the function declarations in

-6. Import the FFI C header and call the render from your audio callback.
+blocks. - Import the FFI C header and call the render from your audio callback.

-In this example, we’ll create the “Hello World” of audio programming (rendering a sine wave) in Rust, so we define a Sine struct inside our lib.rs file:
+In this example, we’ll create the “Hello World” of audio programming (rendering a sine wave) in Rust, so we define a Sine

 struct Sine {